fairlearn/fairlearn/docs/user_guide/mitigation.rst

 .. figure:: ../auto_examples/images/user_guide_reject_option_clf_binary_output.png
     :align: center

-Changing the desired label
+Changing the selection label
 *********************************
-By default, the desired label is assumed to be 1.
-It can happen of course, that the situation is such that it is fact desirable to get label 0.
-If this is the case, setting the parameter :code:`desired_label` to 0 is the only thing that needs to be changed in the configuration of :class:`RejectOptionClassifier`.
-The critical region itself remains the same, whilst the thing that changes is the label each instance inside it receives; the deprived group receives the label 0, while the favored group receives 1.
+By default, the selection label is assumed to be 1.
+It can happen of course, that the situation is such that being selected corresponds to receiving the label 0.
+If this is the case, setting the parameter :code:`selection_label` to 0 is the only thing that needs to be changed in the configuration of :class:`RejectOptionClassifier`.
+The critical region itself remains the same, whilst the thing that changes is the label each instance inside it receives; the :code:`group_to_upselect` receives the label 0, while the :code:`group_to_downselect` receives 1.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE

     >>> reject_clf = RejectOptionClassifier(estimator=classifier,
-    ...                                     theta=.6,
-    ...                                     deprived_group='deprived',
+    ...                                     critical_width=.2,
-    ...                                     favored_group='favored',
+    ...                                     group_to_upselect='upselect',
-    ...                                     desired_label=0,
+    ...                                     group_to_downselect='downselect',
-    ...                                     prefit=True,
+    ...                                     selection_label=0,
-    ...                                     predict_method='predict_proba')
+    ...                                     prefit=True)

     >>> reject_clf.fit(X_train,Y_train,sensitive_features=sf_train_reject_clf)
     >>> Y_pred_reject_clf = reject_clf.predict(X_test,sensitive_features=sf_test_reject_clf)